roydenwa/nano-backpack/README.md

 * etc.

 ## Milestones:

+# Testing and prep:
 - [X] test development env for ROS (in docker?)
 - [X] try nao/ naoqi with ROS: http://wiki.ros.org/nao
 - [X] use DenseDepth as basemodel for depth estimation: https://arxiv.org/pdf/1812.11941v2.pdf
-- [ ] try to change basemodel of DensDepth to MobileNet V1/V2 to increase speed
-- [ ] write test-funcs to showcase depth estimation model in realtime via your webcam
+- [X] write test-funcs to showcase depth estimation model in realtime via your webcam

+# Remote control NAO:
-- [ ] create nodes for CV in ROS (Python - opencv, tf/torch)
+- [ ] contruct NAO-nano-backback
+- [ ] write webapp to control NAO
+- [ ] serve webapp with flask on nano

+# Add depth estimation:
 - [ ] use opencv to detect if dark blue colored objects are in the desired direction and decline movement if so
     - [ ] get desired direction and draw on depth image
     - [ ] use color picker to check if movement in chosen direction is possible (dark blue == not possible)
     - [ ] try to implement a color search algo in opencv similar to SSD (single shot detector)
-- [ ] optional: try to convert depth images to point clouds via: http://wiki.ros.org/depth_image_proc
-- [ ] implement functions in ROS nodes to check if navigation in certain direction is possible based on point cloud of surroundings
+- [ ] implement functions to check if navigation in certain direction is possible based on point cloud of surroundings
+- [ ] optional: try to change basemodel of DensDepth to MobileNet V1/V2 to increase speed